-Do not operate on excessively rough, slippery or loose terrain until you have learned and practiced the skills necessary to control the ATV on such terrain.
-Failure to use extra care when operating on excessively rough, slippery or loose terrain could cause loss of traction or ATV control, which could result in an accident, including an overturn.
+Do not operate on rough, slippery, or loose terrain until you have learned and practiced the skills necessary to control the ATV on such terrain.
+Always be especially cautious on these kinds of terrain.
+WARNING!
+Failure to use extra care when operating on excessively rough, slippery, or loose terrain could cause loss of traction or ATV control, which could result in an accident, including an overturn.
+[EWB01541]

 When riding in an area where you might not easily be seen, such as desert terrain, mount a caution flag on the ATV.
 DO NOT use the flag pole bracket as a trailer hitch.

-Always mount a caution flag on the ATV to make you more visible when operating in areas where you might not be seen by other vehicles.
-Watch carefully for other vehicles.
+WARNING!
+You could collide with another vehicle if operating in areas where you cannot easily be seen.
+Mount a caution flag on the ATV to make you more visible.
+Watch carefully for other vehicles.[EMBO1551]

 Do not ride in areas posted "no trespassing".

 Do not ride on private property without getting permission.

-Select a large, flat, unpaved area to become familiar with your ATV.
+Select a large, flat, unpaved area to become famil-

+iar with your ATV.
 Make sure that this area is free of obstacles and other riders.
 You should practice control of the throttle, brakes, shifting procedures, and turning techniques in this area before trying more difficult terrain.
-Always avoid riding on paved surfaces: the ATV is designed for use on unpaved surfaces only, and handling maneuvers are more difficult to perform on pavement.

 Set the parking brake and follow the instruction on page 6-1 to start the engine.
 Once it has warmed up you are ready to begin riding your ATV.
 As you get on the ATV, be sure not to accidentally move the shift pedal.
-Remember that the engine and exhaust pipe will be hot when riding and afterwards; do not allow skin or clothing to come in contact with these components.

 With the engine idling, pull the clutch lever to disengage the clutch and shift into 1st gear, and then release the parking brake.
 Open the throttle gradually, and at the same time, release the clutch lever slowly.
-Once the ATV has attained adequate speed, release the throttle lever and at the same time, guickly pull in the clutch lever and shift into 2nd gear.
+Once the ATV has attained adequate speed, release the throttle lever and at the same time, quickly pull in the clutch lever and shift into 2nd gear.
 Open the throttle part way and gradually release the clutch.
-Use this same procedure as you move into the higher gears.
-Be sure to coordinate the use of the throttle and shift pedal properly.
-If the throttle is applied too abruptly or if the throttle is not released during shifting, or if the shift pedal is not released before applying the throttle, the front wheels may lift off the ground, resulting in a loss of directional control.
-Avoid higher speeds until you are thoroughly familiar with the operation of your ATV.
+WARNING!
+If the throttle is applied too abruptly or if the throttle is not released during shifting, or if the shift pedal is not released before applying the throttle, the front wheels may lift off the ground, resulting in a loss of directional control.[EWB02631] NOTICE: Do not shift gears without releasing the throttle.
+Damage to the engine or drive train may occur.[ECB01071]